ansonlol/2113_grp107/README.md

 You can choose to save and quit the game in each level.

-After finish each level, your time taken to complete the level will be recorded and compared to other users You display the ranking in each level
+After finish each level, your time taken to complete the level will be recorded and compared to other users

+You can display the ranking in each level

-Meanwhile, we have 7 extra challenges/achievements prepared for you 1)REAL FANS: login the game for the second time 2)STRONGGGG: your health is double, triple or larger than the boss 3)TIE: your health is same as the boss
+Meanwhile, we have 7 extra challenges/achievements prepared for you

+1)REAL FANS: login the game for the second time

+2)STRONGGGG: your health is double, triple or larger than the boss

+3)TIE: your health is same as the boss

 4)CLEAR: win consequently 10 levels

 5)FAST: finish the level within 5 seconds

-6)UNCHANGE: the health is same as the previous level you achieved 7)LUCKY: your health is same as the level and you win
+6)UNCHANGE: the health is same as the previous level you achieved

+7)LUCKY: your health is same as the level and you win

 -------------------------
 Features: